 - What business outcomes would you like to see our legal department help create?

 - How does our legal department contribute to your team’s / organization’s success currently, and how might we contribute in new and different ways?

 - How can our legal team be invited to the table earlier in your planning processes and as a result what might change?

 - Watch the Harrell and Sudmann TEDx videos.

 - Identify a meaningful change that you are either in the process of making or would like to make to help your Legal Department be more effective, or raise its profile in the broader organization, or implement a new policy/procedure, or something else.
 What is the intention of the change?
 Who will the change benefit?
 How will you know that it was successful?

-- How would you describe your Legal Department’s culture regarding change?
+- How have you seen others react to and engage your Legal Department’s change?